gcallah/BookReviews/mcpherson.md

 the book, he stresses that both stances are essential aspects of human life, but that the accepting-appreciating stance should be our default attitude.
-Making the choosing-controlling stance primary drains life of meaning, since the world is seen as a collection of problems to be solved, the solving of which, in the absence of acceptance and appreciation, soon enough appears pointless.
-As McPherson puts it, the dominance of the choosing-controlling stance leads to nihilism.
+Making the choosing-controlling stance primary drains life of meaning, since the world is seen as a collection of problems to be solved, the solving of which, in the absence of acceptance and appreciation, soon enough appears pointless: McPherson contends that the dominance of the choosing-controlling stance leads to nihilism.

 ## Existential Limits